Date: 3 January 2015. Bandwidth Blues

 It is true:

 I love life afloat.
-That said, even though I've gotten away from it
+That said, even though I have gotten away from it

 all I do want my internet.
 And at the Seaweed state of finances,